tailaiw/python-boilerplate/README.md

 By running `mkpythondir <project-name>`, the following will happen:

-1. Create a directory with the project name.
+1. Create a directory with the project name and make it a git repository.
-2. Create a Git repository.
+2. Create an empty readme.
 3. Initialize pre-commit hooks for formatting ([black](https://black.readthedocs.io/) and [isort](https://pycqa.github.io/isort/)).
 4. Configure tox to run linter ([flake8](https://flake8.pycqa.org/) and [mypy](https://mypy.readthedocs.io/)).
 5. Create a Poetry virtual environment for the project with necessary development dependencies.
-I don't install black, isort, flake8, and mypy using pipx "globally" because different projects may requires different versions (you and your collaborators will hate each other if using different versions of black).
+I don't install black, isort, flake8, or mypy using pipx "globally" because different projects may requires different versions (you and your collaborators will hate each other if using different versions of black).
 6. Make an initial commit.

 ## IDE Configuration